Ohio State Route 257: Route description

 Along its way, SR 257 travels primarily north through northwestern Franklin County, western Delaware County and the extreme southern part of Marion County, following the Scioto River for most of the way.

-SR 257 starts at the intersection of US 33 / SR 161.
+SR 257 starts at the intersection of US 33 / SR 161 as a four-lane road.
 The route moves north intersecting with Emerald Parkway.
 SR 257 continues north to Hard Road, and past Thaddeus Kosciuszko Park.
 After crossing the Franklin–Delaware county line, the next major junction is with SR 750 at the Columbus Zoo and Aquarium and the O'Shaughnessy Dam.
-From here to US 42 the route follows the eastern bank of O'Shaughnessy Reservoir.
+From here to US 42 the route follows the eastern bank of O'Shaughnessy Reservoir, transitioning to a two-lane back road.
 The next intersection is Seldom Seen Road.
 Two miles later, SR 257 meets Home Road at a traffic circle.
 Home Road provides access to SR 745 heading west and to Sawmill Parkway and Liberty Rd heading east.

 SR 257 continues north to signaled intersection with US 42 and runs concurrently with US 42 for about 1 mile within Concord Township.
 The route travels southwest with US 42 across the Scioto River.
 At the signalized northern terminus of SR 745 the concurrency ends, as SR 257 turns north.
 SR 257 passes through the former communities of Bellpoint (Concord Township) and White Sulfur Springs Station (Scioto Township) on the way to intersecting with US 36 about 3.5 mi north of US 42.
 Continuing north, SR 257 crosses SR 37 at a flashing red light.
 After nine miles, the route crosses into Marion County prior to ending at OH 47 in Prospect, crossing minor roads within Thompson Township in between.